Nintendo CEO who broadened video game appeal dies of cancer

 Nintendo has forecast it would double annual operating profit in the year through March thanks to the DeNA tie-up.

-Despite some concerns over succession, Kyoto-based Nintendo's shares rose 1.49 percent, in line with the broader Tokyo market.
+Despite some concerns over succession, Kyoto-based Nintendo's shares rose 1.49 percent, in line with the broader Tokyo market .TOPX.
 Deutsche Bank analyst Hanjoon Kim maintained a "buy" rating on the shares and said Takeda and other long-serving board members would likely ensure stability.

 GAMER AT HEART